mbest/knockout-deferred-updates/README.md

 In addition to adding *deferred updates*, this plugin also includes these changes to `ko.computed`:

 1. `ko.computed` prevents recursive calls to itself.
 2. `ko.computed`, when accessed, will always return the latest value.
 Previously, computed observables that use throttling would return a stale value if the scheduled update hadn’t occurred yet.
 With this change, when a computed observable with a pending update is accessed, the update will occur immediately and the scheduled update will be canceled.
-This change affect computed observable that use either *throttle* or *defer* and thus improves the *throttle* feature when *throttled* computed observables depend on other *throttled* ones.
+This change affects computed observables that use either *throttle* or *defer* and thus improves the *throttle* feature when *throttled* computed observables depend on other *throttled* ones.

 Examples: